petzone-india/petzone-india.github.io/about.md

     name: "Dr. Danish Dubash"
     degree: "BVSc&AH"
     bio: "Dr. Danish Dubash is a young veterinarian who aims to excel in internal medicine.
 He is on hand to assist in both routine as well as emergency cases."
+    img: "/images/team/danish.jpg"
+  -
+    name: "Dr. Gautami Naik"
+    degree: "BVSc&AH"
+    bio: "Dr. Gautami Naik is a graduate of the Rajiv Gandhi College of Veterinary and Animal Science in Puducherry.
+She ably handles all aspects of general veterinary medicine at PetZone Goa."
     img: "/images/team/avatar.png"

 therapists:
   -